Advik-B/norfetch/.github/ISSUE_TEMPLATE/content_request.md

 ---

 ### Describe the content
-Describe the content you would like to see added to HyFetch.
+Describe the content you would like to see added to norfetch.

 ### Links
 Please include relevant links to the content.